PATH (global health organization)

 PATH (formerly known as the Program for Appropriate Technology in Health) is an international, nonprofit global health organization.
 PATH is based in Seattle with 1,600 employees in more than 70 countries around the world.
 Its president and CEO is Nikolaj Gilbert, who is also the Managing Director and CEO of Foundations for Appropriate Technologies in Health (FATH), PATH's Swiss subsidiary.
 PATH focuses on six platforms: vaccines, drugs, diagnostics, devices, system, and service innovations.

 History

 Founded in 1977 as the Program for the Introduction and Adaptation of Contraceptive Technology with a focus on family planning, PATH soon broadened its purpose to work on a wide array of emerging and persistent global health issues in the areas of health technologies, maternal health, child health, reproductive health, vaccines and immunization, and emerging and epidemic diseases such as HIV, malaria, tuberculosis, and COVID-19.

 In 2000, PATH had 300 employees and an annual budget of $60 million.
 In 2020, this increased to 1,600 employees and a budget of $323 million.

+Between 2009 and 2015, the Gates Foundation provided $968 million in grants to PATH and PATH Vaccine Solutions.